In the Sean 'Diddy' Combs trial, an ex-girlfriend testifies about abuse and control

-NEW YORK (AP) — Another ex-girlfriend who says Sean "Diddy" Combs abused her testified at his sex trafficking trial Thursday about being subjected to drug-fueled sexual marathons orchestrated by the hip-hop mogul, who the judge said would be kicked out of the courtroom if he kept "nodding vigorously" at the jury.
+NEW YORK (AP) — Sean "Diddy" Combs ' recent ex-girlfriend described how she endured drug-fueled sex marathons right up until the hip-hop titan's arrest in September, as she began her testimony Thursday shortly after the judge threatened to expel Combs from the courtroom for "nodding vigorously" at jurors during a sharp cross-examination of another witness.

-The woman, using the pseudonym "Jane," is among several witnesses who accuse Combs of violence toward them, including his former girlfriend, R&B singer Casandra "Cassie" Ventura.
-Cassie has testified Combs assaulted her numerous times and made her endure "hundreds" of encounters with male sex workers called " freak-offs " that he allegedly watched and filmed.
+The woman, using the pseudonym "Jane," is among several witnesses at Combs sex trafficking trial who accuse him of violence, including his former girlfriend, R&B singer Casandra "Cassie" Ventura.
+Cassie has testified Combs assaulted her numerous times and forced her into "hundreds" of encounters with male sex workers called " freak-offs " that he allegedly watched and filmed.

 Combs, 55, has pleaded not guilty to charges of running his business empire as a racketeering enterprise that enabled and concealed the abuse of women over two decades.
 He faces 15 years to life if convicted.

-Jane testified she told Combs repeatedly, in person and in writing, that she did not want to keep having those freak-offs with other men.
-But Combs kept pushing her into them and she felt “obligated” to go along with it, she said.
-He also had control over her life in other ways, she said, including by paying the rent on her home.
+Jane said she repeatedly told Combs, in person and in writing, that she didn't want to keep having sex with other men.
+But he kept pressuring her and she felt “obligated,” she said.
+She testified he also controlled other parts of her life, like paying her rent.

-Jane spoke barely above a whisper to an attentive jury throughout her afternoon testimony.
-Jurors leaned forward as she testified, and several jurors sometimes looked toward Combs as she spoke.
-Combs mostly looked straight at Jane, however it did not seem that she ever reciprocated.
+Jane spoke barely above a whisper to an attentive jury.
+Several jurors leaned forward as she testified, while Combs mostly stared at her, but she never appeared to look back.

 Jane's relationship with Diddy turns sour

-A single mother, Jane said she got to know Combs while on a “girls’ trip” to Miami in 2020 with a friend who was dating him at the time.
-Jane said she dated him from 2021 to 2024 in what began as a loving and passionate relationship.
+A single mother, Jane said she got to know Combs during a “girls’ trip” to Miami in 2020 with a friend who was dating him.
+Jane said she dated him from 2021 to 2024, in what began as a loving and passionate relationship.
+Jane said she went by the nickname “Bert” while the Bad Boy Records founder was “Ernie.”

-While testifying, she dropped her head and appeared to get emotional, wiping away tears, as a prosecutor asked her about a turning point in their relationship: May 2021, when she said Combs started talking to her about his sexual fantasies involving other men and role playing.
+However, she grew emotional on the stand — lowering her head and wiping away tears — as she described a turning point in their relationship: May 2021, when Combs began sharing his sexual fantasies involving her with other men and role-playing.
+She agreed to go along with it, thinking it would make him happy.

-One night, she acquiesced because it “seemed like he wanted that, and it was turning him on,” and she wanted to make him happy.
-Within hours, she said, she was in a Miami hotel room watching Combs’ personal assistants setting the space up for a freak-off.
+Within hours, she said, she was in a Miami hotel room watching Combs’ assistants set up for a group sex encounter.

-Jane’s description of her “hotel nights” with Combs and male sex workers closely paralleled Cassie's testimony earlier in the trial.
-At times, the women said they’d try to speed things up so the encounters would be over sooner.

-Jane said she was dating Combs at the time of his arrest last September.
+“That night really opened a Pandora’s box for our relationship,” Jane said.
+“It set the tone for our relationship going forward. … It was a door that I was unable to shut.”

+Jane said she was exhilarated after leaving that first hotel room encounter, but came to regret it.

 The judge has taken steps to protect Jane’s anonymity, including warning observers not to describe or sketch her in a way that would reveal her identity.
 The Associated Press does not identify people who say they’re victims of sexual abuse unless they choose to make their names public, as Cassie has done.

-Before Jane testified, while jurors were at lunch, Judge Arun Subramanian said he spotted Combs staring at the jury and energetically nodding toward them twice while one of his lawyers carried out an aggressive cross-examination of a prior witness.
+Before Jane testified, while jurors were at lunch, Judge Arun Subramanian said he saw Combs energetically nodding at the jury twice while his lawyers cross-examined a prior witness.
+The judge warned that any further attempts to engage with jurors could get Combs ejected from the courtroom.

-The judge said he would ban Combs from the courtroom if he continued trying to interact with jurors, adding sternly: “There should be no efforts whatsoever to have an interaction with this jury.”
+“There should be no efforts whatsoever to have an interaction with this jury,” Subramanian told Combs's lawyers.

-Combs seemed relaxed and smiled widely afterward, perhaps a reaction to the success his lawyer had experienced with the cross-examination.
-He has been active in his defense throughout the trial, regularly writing notes to his lawyers, and they have consulted with him as they questioned witnesses.
+Combs seemed relaxed and smiled broadly afterward, possibly reacting to his attorney's withering cross-examination.
+He has been active in his defense throughout the trial, regularly writing notes and consulting with his legal team.

-The judge said Combs was nodding as his defense team cross-examined Bryana “Bana” Bongolan, a graphic designer who has a pending lawsuit against Combs.
+The judge said Combs was nodding during cross-examination of Bryana “Bana” Bongolan, a friend of Cassie and a graphic designer who is suing Combs.

-She testified the previous day that Combs once dangled her over a balcony of a high-rise Los Angeles apartment for 10 to 15 seconds.
-She says the 2016 episode traumatized her and left her with lasting nightmares.
-For a time afterward, she said she would wake up screaming.
+Bongolan testified Wednesday that in 2016, Combs held her over the edge of a balcony at a Los Angeles high-rise for 10 to 15 seconds, an episode she said traumatized her and left her with lasting night terrors.

-Defense attorney Nicole Westmoreland pressed Bongolan on inconsistencies Thursday, suggesting she lied or exaggerated some of her claims.

-The lawyer said Combs might not have even been in Los Angeles when Bongolan alleges he dangled her from the balcony.
-Combs was performing on tour for most of September 2016, including dates on the East Coast around the time cellphone metadata shows she took pictures of her alleged injuries.
+On Thursday, defense attorney Nicole Westmoreland challenged Bongolan's credibility, suggesting she lied or exaggerated.
+The lawyer noted Combs was on tour for much of September 2016, including East Coast shows around the time cellphone metadata shows Bongolan photographed her injuries.

 “You agree that one person can’t be in two places at the same time,” Westmoreland asked.

-Bongolan also acknowledged she smoked marijuana with Combs not long after the balcony episode, then went to one of his concerts a week later and a private party he held around the same time.
+She also acknowledged smoking marijuana with Combs not long after, and attending one of his concerts and a private party roughly a week later.

 “You weren’t too fearful enough to not go to Mr. Combs’ event, were you?”
 Westmoreland asked.